Metroid2023/NewDadProxy/readme.txt

 DaddyLive New Proxy, this is a new setup to the other proxy.
 Live Events WORK

 Quick setup, Sign-in to huggingface first
-Ignore everything above and click the url below, click the 3 dots (top right) and select duplicate this space Give it a name and change to public. https://huggingface.co/spaces/dadproxy-tfms-xyz/dadnewquicksetup
+Click the url below, Click the 3 dots (top right) & select duplicate this space Give it a name and change it to public. https://huggingface.co/spaces/dadproxy-tfms-xyz/dadnewquicksetup

 When the build says running